OmoEsther/Oracle-Tutorial/README.md

 - receive the input of the request result and check if that requestId exists in the mappings else revert
 - then it updates the status of the request and stores the result.

+It is marked as internal, as the only entry allowed is from the `rawCompleteRequest` function, which only the off-chain oracle address can call.
+Can you see the picture now?

 Lastly the `viewRequest` function

 ```solidity